 This option distributes the specified water demands to zones defined as network zone (i.e. with the zone ID specified in the network features).
-All relevant zones are then listed in the table underneath, where the water demand for each of the zone can be specified.
+All relevant zones are then listed in the table underneath, where the water demand going to be distributed for each of the zone can be seen.
+These water demand values are specified in the 'Zones' editor in the 'Demand' field, where they can be adjusted before running the tool, if required.